whaleygeek/bitio/README.md

 ## What can I do with it?

-This is useful if you want to use the micro:bit as an input or an output device for other programs, e.g. for Minecraft.
+This package is useful if you want to use the micro:bit as an input or an output device for other programs, e.g. for Minecraft.
 Tilt your micro:bit, and something happens in the Minecraft world.
 It can be used for anything though, where you want to use the input and output devices on the micro:bit